c4cs/c4cs.github.io/_commands/tools/time.md

 <!--more-->

-**real:** refers to the total time taken to run a command from call to return.
+**real:** refers to the amount of time spent in the user program called.

 **user:** refers to the amount of time spent in the process called.

 **sys:** refers to the amount of time spent in the kernel during the call.

 ### Useful Options / Examples

+There are two `time` commands available to most terminals.
+There is the `time` that is a built-in shell command and there is a `time` that is a command similar to ls that must be called using the path to where the command is located (unless you add it to your path).
+They work identically when called with no arguments, but you can call the non-built-in time command with some additional flags that offer more functionality.

 #### Example command